 - Amie Redmond, senior assistant dean of academic and student services, School of Education

-- Sarah Scalese, senior associate vice president of communications
+- Sarah Scalese, senior associate vice president of communications, Marketing & Communications

-- Jillian Scheer, assistant professor of psychology, College of Arts and Sciences
+- Jillian Scheer, assistant professor, Cobb-Jones professor of clinical psychology, College of Arts and Sciences

 - Ben Vasquez, alumni representative